IPv6-mPvD/pvdd/tests/bound-socks/README.md

 client's source address of the connection and sends it back to the client to check that the return path is working properly.

-Contrary to the _pvd-bound-sock_ program, the _mvd-test-saddr_ test program requires a networked test infrastructure to work.
+Contrary to the _pvd-bound-sock_ program, the _pvd-test-saddr_ test program requires a networked test infrastructure to work.

 The following diagram depicts this infrastructure :